How to Choose the Best Eyeglasses

 Retailers and manufacturers adjust their apparel and accessories colors according to what designers think consumers will consider most appealing at a given time.
 Eyewear designers create frames in the latest colors, too.

 Pantone, the company that produces color palettes for graphic designers, fabric manufacturers, paint makers, interior decorators and more, releases color fashion reports each spring and fall.
-This spring, Pantone's report includes the hues shown here.
+This spring and summer, Pantone's report includes the hues shown here.

 Just because these colors are in style right now for apparel, it doesn't mean your next eyeglass or sunglass frame necessarily should match.

-Consider contrasting color schemes instead, such as an acai-hued frame with a linden green jacket.
-Or a vivacious pink frame with an emerald dress.
+Consider bright, contrasting color schemes instead, such as a violet frame with a hemlock green jacket.
+Or an orange frame with an orchid dress.

-To tone it down, you could pair classic tortoise frames with a carafe brown blouse, or a black frame with a Mykonos blue handbag.
+To tone it down, you could pair classic tortoise frames with a paloma-gray blouse, or a black frame with a sand-colored handbag.